A history of Littlehampton’s Pier Road and Bayford Road

 It has to be said Bayford Road is a pretty unremarkable and unloved street.
-To my knowledge is also the only street in Littlehampton to have two names.
+To my knowledge it’s also the only street in Littlehampton to possess two different names.

 Described to me by one resident as ’welfare street’ because so many living there are on benefits, it has little of genuine interest.
 Even its best known claim to be “the longest continuous Victorian terrace in England” is both widely contested and difficult to prove.